Manchester Metrolink: Phase 3

-Phase 3b: Ashton-under-Lyne, East Didsbury and Manchester Airport

-Phase 3b involved the construction of a new 9 mi Airport Line to Manchester Airport, and extending three of the new Phase 3a lines: the East Manchester Line to Ashton-under-Lyne; the South Manchester Line to East Didsbury; and adding street-running routes through Oldham and Rochdale town centres to the Oldham and Rochdale Line.
-Construction work began in March 2011, and Phase 3b was completed in November 2014 with the opening of the Airport line.
+Phase 3b involved the construction of a new 9 mi Airport Line to Manchester Airport, and extending three of the Phase 3a lines: the East Manchester Line to Ashton-under-Lyne; the South Manchester Line to East Didsbury; and adding street-running routes through Oldham and Rochdale town centres to the Oldham and Rochdale Line.
+Construction work began in March 2011, and Phase 3b was completed in November 2014 with the Airport Line's opening.
+Phase 3b was delayed after a failed bid to raise funding through the Greater Manchester Transport Innovation Fund and a proposed traffic congestion charge in 2008.
+GMPTE and AGMA instead funded Phase 3b through a combination of council tax, government grants, Metrolink fares and contributions from the Manchester Airports Group and other bodies.

-Phase 2CC – Second City Crossing
+Second City Crossing

 With increased tram traffic brought about by the expansion of the Metrolink network, it became necessary to build a new route across Manchester City Centre to alleviate congestion and improve capacity.